Study Materials

 Syllabus

-For a full driving tuition syllabus you should refer to the DSA publication Your Driving Test (TSO), page 43 or ask Geoff Caldwell
+For a full driving tuition syllabus you should refer to the DVSA publication Your Driving Test (TSO), page 43 or ask Geoff Caldwell

-PS: DSA stands for The Driving Standards Agency.
-They publish their own materials.
+DVSA stands for The Driving and Vehicle Standards Agency.
+They control everything to do with learning to drive.
+They also publish their own learning materials.

 kev stevenson